 Marital property and a business

 When property distribution is a contested issue in a divorce, New York courts will decipher between marital and separate property.
-Any asset deemed marital property will be valuated and distributed by the court in an equitable fashion.
+Any asset deemed marital property will be valued and equitably distributed by the court.
 Property distribution is determined by a set of guidelines.
 If a business is considered marital property, there is a lot to consider.

-Assigning value to a business in the case of divorce can be a huge burden on the business and business owner.
+Assigning value to a business in a divorce is often a huge burden on the business and business owner.
 When financial experts dive into the books and functions of a business, it makes the company vulnerable to the circulation of confidential information and, in cases of financial discrepancies, a reported matter to the IRS.

 Protecting one’s business is important

 Divorce can be overwhelmingly complex when a business is involved.
 A business may be your most valued asset and it is important to do everything you can to protect it.
-When a divorce case is based on property distribution, the business can be negatively impacted by equitable distribution.
+When a divorce case is based on property distribution, our Suffolk County Business Divorce Lawyer is ready to help.
 If you are a business owner and need quality legal support, contact Peter V. Mandi & Associates, Inc. for a consultation.